Immigration Act of 1924: Legacy

 The act has been characterized as the culmination of decades of intentional exclusion of Asian immigrants.

-According to a 2023 study in the American Economic Journal, the immigration restrictions did not benefit US-born workers.
+The act had negative economic effects.
+Economists have argued that both innovation and employment were negatively affected by the restrictions.
+In a 2020 paper, the economists Petra Moser and Shmuel San demonstrated that the drastic reduction in immigration from Eastern and Southern European scientists led to fewer new patents, not only from immigrants but also from native-born scientists working in their fields.
+Even the mass migration of unskilled workers had been a spur to innovation, according to a paper by Kirk Doran and Chungeun Yoon, who found "using variation induced by 1920s quotas, which ended history's largest international migration" that "inventors in cities and industries exposed to fewer low-skilled immigrants applied for fewer patents."
+Nor did US-born workers benefit, according to a 2023 study in the American Economic Journal.
 Farming, a sector of the economy highly reliant on migrant labor, shifted towards more capital-intensive forms of agriculture, whereas the mining industry, another immigrant-reliant industry, contracted.

 Looking back on the significance of the act, Harry Laughlin, the eugenicist who served as expert advisor to the House Committee on Immigration during the legislative process, praised it as a political breakthrough in the adoption of scientific racism as a theoretical foundation for immigration policy.
 Due to the reliance upon eugenics in forming the policy, and growing public reception towards scientific racism as justification for restriction and racial stereotypes by 1924, the act has been seen as a piece of legislation that formalized the views of contemporary U.S. society.
 Historian Mae Ngai writes of the national origins quota system:

 At one level, the new immigration law differentiated Europeans according to nationality and ranked them in a hierarchy of desirability.
-At another level, the law constructed a white American race, in which persons of European descent shared a common whiteness distinct from those deemed to be not white.
+At another level, the law constructed a White American race, in which persons of European descent shared a common Whiteness distinct from those deemed to be not White.

+In 1928, Nazi leader Adolf Hitler praised the act for banishing "strangers of the blood".
+U.S. immigration law was cited favorably by the framers of Nazi legislation due to its excluding "wholly foreign racial population masses".